International Federation for Modern Languages and Literatures

 FILLM is an umbrella organisation and its members are other academic organisations.
-As of September 2016, the federation has fourteen member associations.
+In September 2016, the federation had fourteen member associations.
+As of August 2025, the federation has 19 members and 2 affiliates.

 History

 FILLM was founded in Oslo in 1928 as the Commission Internationale d’Histoire Littéraire Moderne.
-In 1951 it was subsumed under the Conseil International de la Philosophie et des Sciences Humaines (CIPSH), which is a Non-governmental organization under UNESCO.
+In 1951 it was subsumed under the Conseil International de la Philosophie et des Sciences Humaines (CIPSH), which is a non-governmental organization under UNESCO.

 In connection with FILLM's 6th Congress in Oxford, UK in 1954, the Association Internationale de Littérature Comparée (AILC) was founded.

 During the last decades of the 20th century and the beginning of the 21st, FILLM experienced a period of questioning that reflected tensions in the humanistic studies, especially those addressing international issues.
-In 2003, David A. Wells edited an issue of Diogenes with “a view to introducing and explaining the history, purpose, and function of […] international learned societies”, specifically FILLM itself and its member associations.
+In 2003, David A. Wells edited an issue of Diogenes with "a view to introducing and explaining the history, purpose, and function of […] international learned societies", specifically FILLM itself and its member associations.
 The idea behind the issue had taken form during the 21st International FILLM Congress in Harare, Zimbabwe (1999) and, according to Wells, it was essentially a response to a more widespread crisis among larger academic organizations (in particular those concerned with languages and literature).